My Favorite Knitting Tools

 People are always asking me which is easier; knit or crochet.
 It’s not that simple.
 I like them both.
 Knit has only two stitches to learn but you have two needles to manipulate so you are using both hands.
 Crochet has only one hook to manipulate but you have to learn 7 different stitches.
-However I love the soft smooth way that knit feels against your skin when you are done, as opposed to the rough, stiff feel of crochet.
+However, I love the soft smooth way that knit feels against your skin when you are done, as opposed to the rough, stiff feel of crochet.
 Although, I find crochet perfect for lace and jackets that you want to have a slightly stiff feel.
-I love to ware knit.
+I love to wear knit.
 It hangs and fits nicely and is soft and warm.

 The creation of knitted garments, it is believed, goes back to the Stone Age.
 Bone or wood could be easily made into needles.
-Yarn was abundant with the twisting of animal hair, especially sheep.
+The yarn was abundant with the twisting of animal hair, especially sheep.
 Unfortunately, fiber arts do not pass the test of time well and there are no knitted garments found to support the theory that they date back that far.
 The earliest evidence found is a knitted sock found in an Egyptian tomb dating around 1500 BC.
 That’s an old sock!